spatha0011/spatha_vsd-hdp/Day19/README.md

 ### 📚 Contents

-### 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
+### `Fix up small DRC errors and verify the design is ready to be inserted into our flow`

 Conditions to be verified before moving forward with custom designed cell layout:

 - Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.